cucy/learnlanguage/go/books/go system program.md

 12: NETWORK PROGRAMMING

 - About network programming
+  - About TCP/IP
+  - About TCP
+    - The TCP handshake!
+  - About UDP and IP
+  - About Wireshark and tshark
+  - About the netcat utility
 - The net Go standard package
 - Unix sockets revisited
+  - A Unix socket server
+  - A Unix socket client
 - Performing DNS lookups
+  - Using an IP address as input
+  - Using a host name as input
+  - Getting NS records for a domain
 - Developing a simple TCP server
 - Developing a simple TCP client
+  - Using other functions for the TCP server
+  - Using alternative functions for the TCP client
 - Developing a simple UDP server
 - Developing a simple UDP client
 - A concurrent TCP server
 - Remote procedure call (RPC)
+  - An RPC server
+  - An RPC client
 - Exercises
 - Summary